mat-s/100-days-of-code/r1-log.md

 **Today's Progress**: Today I was working on the Javascript step sequencer again, but was also able to do my daily challenge part.
 So I continued reading about arrays and object and all the magic that you can do with them.

 ### Day 15: October 29, 2019
 **Today's Progress**: Finally I started to make my hands dirty and began to coding again.
+I did some of the example exercises of chapter 4 of "Eloquent Javascript".

+### Day 16: October 29, 2019
-I did some of the example exercises of chapter 4 of "Eloquent Javascript"
+**Today's Progress**: Today I did some of the example exercises of chapter 4 of "Eloquent Javascript" and read a bit further about higher order functions

+### Day 17: October 29, 2019
+**Today's Progress**: Cheating day: Today I couldn't find the time to focus on the challenge.
+I had to work on an urgent project instead, but tried to do standards in a new way.
+So I learned new ways to deal with custom post types, captchas in Wordpress and experimented a bit with the ScrollMagic.js libary